SonnyPegueroCC/virtual-private-network/README.md

 </p>
 <p>

-Select “Review and Create”, once it passes validation select “Create” at the bottom.
+Review and Create the VM

+Select "Review and Create."
+After validation, click "Create."

 </p>
 <br />

-At the Virtual Machine we find that the IP to the Virtual Machine is “20.216.176.18”.
+Find the VM’s IP Address
+Once the VM is created, note its public IP address (e.g., 20.216.176.18).

 <p>